 Taking engagement photos within 1-2 months of your exciting news will also prepare you for engagement party invitations (if you’re choosing to celebrate) and save the date cards.
 You won’t have to think twice about your stationery since you’ll already have photos ready to customize your items with.
 Plus, family and friends who haven’t seen you in a while will appreciate updated photos.
 Most importantly, engagement photos serve as keepsakes so you don’t want to put them off any longer than necessary.
 Capturing the magic of the moment can only happen if the moment is still relevant in your timeline.

-If you’re working with a busy photographer, it is acceptable to also take engagement photos up to 3 months after getting engaged.
+Also, taking engagement photos can also help you scout your wedding photographer.
+If you’re in love with your engagement photos, you’ve likely found the photographer for the big day.
+If you’re working with a busy photographer, it is acceptable to also take engagement photos up to three months after getting engaged.
 However, you shouldn’t wait any longer than 3 months since save the date cards are right around the corner.
 You can reference our guide on when to send save the date cards so your checklist is up to par.

 Getting engaged is a beautiful moment in your relationship that can be documented in many ways.
 When you first get engaged, it’s completely fine to share your news on social media.
 A photographer or friend likely snapped a few photos or recorded a video during your actual engagement.
 However, you should always get professional photos taken for engagement photos so you can re-use these photos as keepsakes, photo gifts for mom and dad, and any wedding paper goods.
 Here are a few tips to make sure your engagement photo session goes well:

 - Confirm a photographer in a timely manner.
 Some photographers have unpredictable schedules so do your best to book a photographer right after you get engaged.